 Would you like to use more engaging visuals in your digital content strategy, but infographics scare you?
 You’re not the only one.

-But content with relevant images gets 94 percent more views than content without.
+But it’s been known for years that content with relevant images gets 94 percent more views than content without.
 So, infographics have seen a significant increase in usage in B2B content marketing.

 Piktochart makes infographics easy.
 You can start with the free version and test how your audience engages with these original graphics.
 It’s a cost-effective way to enhance your content strategy and add value to your readers.

 No, email marketing isn’t dead in 2019.
 On the contrary, estimates show that for every $1 you spend on this marketing technique, you can expect an average return of $32!
-That’s why we recommend our clients get active and use email marketing (we do it for our agency, as well).
+That’s why we recommend our clients get active and use email marketing.

 Email should be part of your plan, and you need a platform to carry it out.
-We found MailChimp highly-efficient, mostly thanks to its user-friendly interface.
+While we still are team HubSpot, we found MailChimp highly-efficient, mostly thanks to its user-friendly interface.
 Moreover, it’s free at the basic level and integrates with a ton of other amazing content marketing tools.

 There’s no effective marketing strategy without social media.
 As your agency grows, you’ll probably be handling multiple clients’ accounts–from Twitter to Facebook to LinkedIn.
 It’s a waste of valuable time to log in to each account on a daily basis to manage, publish, monitor, and grow them (not to mention remembering a dozen login credentials).

 That’s where a social media management tool comes in.
 We suggest Hootsuite.
-When you have access to all your social media activity in one place, it makes it much easier to stay on top of multiple accounts.
+It’s not our all-time fave social tool, but you have access to all your social media activity in one place, it makes it much easier to stay on top of multiple accounts.

 The downside?
 As a marketer you’ve already learned that you need to spend money to make money, so be ready to go pro with this tool.
 There’s no free version of it.